Website & blogs © Louis Kraft 2013-2020

 Thompson then saw a group of mostly women and children running from U.S. soldiers.
 He acted immediately—WITHOUT ORDERS (sound familiar with Wynkoop and my 1864 writing?)—for he saw what he needed to do.
 Act, now, or watch the murder of women, children, and men who were non-combatants.
 He landed the helicopter between the advancing soldiers and the fleeing Vietnamese.
 He told Colburn and Andreotta that if the soldiers didn’t halt or shot him to shoot them.
 He stepped from the ‘copter and confronted a portion of actually Capt.
 Ernest Medina’s Charlie Company (1st Battalion, 20th Infantry Regiment, 11th Infantry Brigade), to whom Lt.
 Calley reported.

-If Thompson did this on 29nov1864 he probably would have become a casualty of friendly fire or would have faced a court-martial, not to mention major racial hatred.
+If Thompson did this on 29nov1864 he probably would have become a casualty of friendly fire or he would have cashiered out of the military, … not to mention major racial hatred directed at him.
 Luckily the USA—our country, my country, your country—has progressed to the point that it recognized murder (at least with the My Lai massacre and hopefully more and more with the Sand Creek massacre as we age).

 Actually my wish list on this subject is quite large.